From home to Everest in only 3 weeks? Furtenbach Adventures makes it possible.

 - Spare oxygen system for each climber

-- Smallest group size on the market for increased safety and higher success rate
+- Small group size for increased safety and higher success rate

 Preparation is key for an Everest expedition to be carried out in such a short timeframe.
 This starts with an individual consultation, where targets and training schedules are determined.
 Each team member must have comprehensive high-altitude mountain experience.
 Intense physical fitness and mental resilience training must be carried out in the months leading up to the expedition.
 Furthermore, we emphasize the importance of careful acclimatization.
 This will take place at your home using hypoxic tents: every climber will receive an individual training schedule and will be acclimatized over a period of 8 weeks up to an altitude of approx. 7,000 meters.
 This means that most of the on-mountain acclimatization which carries risk and is exhausting can be skipped and the total duration of the expedition can be brought down to 4 weeks.